htmartin/tools--data-pathway/Labs for data zero.md

 ## Module 4	Embarking on Your Career in Data Anlytics
 	- TLO Discover the different job roles in Data Analytics
+	- OK now it's time for you to look at what kind of jobs you might get to do"?
-- we will use actual job data to generate some data which matches that shape and distribution
+	- we will use actual job data to generate some data which matches that shape and distribution(Patti has it)
-- learners will do some simple exploration in the job data using a similar tool to ice cream shop, but with the job data,
+	- learners will do some simple exploration in the job data using a similar tool to Lab 1, but with the job data,

- # Goal: Show ice cream shop and the AIML one in Tuesday meeting with Coumara and tool group.
+Lab3: AIML:  a simple (mock up)vision training tool:
+- show something to the camera and take a picture
+- label it
+- generate a training data set
+- Click train my model - trains it (but montage version because usually training takes a long time.)
+- test it: teach them how to build a test set or they can just test it live?
+- an activity around learners comparing their training and test data to see how their model performed, and whether they need to do some adjustment to it.

 ###Number and timing of labs for data0